-OECD Report – Canada’s Pioneering Immigration System is benchmark for Others
+OECD Report – Canada Immigration System a benchmark for all

 In the recent report, Canada’s reputed Organization for Economic Cooperation and Development (OECD) has proclaimed that the country’s immigration system is a benchmark for other developed nations focusing on immigration.
 They further added, Country’s immigration structure is the most comprehensive and elaborate migration system.